-Brianna Doherty and Alex Fraser are the lead researchers investigating data and paradigms linking typical and atypical attention to learning and memory.
+Brianna Doherty, Alex Fraser and Jacalyn Guy are the lead researchers investigating data and paradigms linking typical and atypical attention to learning and memory.
 Similar collaborative questions are also investigated in collaboration with Brain and Cognition Lab, both in typical and atypical development (Nir Shalev, Sophie Raeder and Kate Nussenbaum).

 Funded (within ABCD) by